neomotang/chem-eng-research/ReactionKinetics_conductivity/README.md

 Similar experiments were performed in a follow-up project where the reaction was monitored using FTIR spectroscopy.
 The results were published in a Masters thesis (Motang, 2015) (http://hdl.handle.net/10019.1/96903).

 ## Tools Used
-- `MATLAB`: Used for solving ODEs to regress rate constants and then creating plots of experimental vs. predicted data.
+- `MATLAB`: Used for solving ODEs to regress rate constants and then create plots of experimental vs. predicted data.